pjakiela/ECON379/M4-DD1.md

-## Module 4: Difference-in-Differences Estimation
+# Module 4: Difference-in-Differences Estimation

 <br>

 ### Overview
 This module introduces the **difference-in-differences** identification strategy.

+_This module includes one reading, four video lectures (approximately 60 minutes total), and an empirical exercise._

 <br>